CircleCI-Public/server-terraform/nomad-aws/README.md

   # for more info, visit - https://docs.aws.amazon.com/eks/latest/userguide/associate-service-account-role.html
   enable_irsa = {}

+  # Option 1: provide a public key and terraform will create a new AWS Key Pair
   ssh_key = "<< public key to be placed on each nomad client >>"

+  # Option 2: use a pre-existing AWS Key Pair by name (mutually exclusive with ssh_key)
+  # ssh_key_name = "<< name of existing AWS Key Pair >>"

   basename = "<< name prefix for nomad clients >>"

   enable_imdsv2 = "<< optional/required >>"